 He wished that they could purchase a caravan at Church Farm, which he loved so much, so it could also be used by other children, who are suffering with similar life threatening illnesses.
 Enabling them to enjoy time away from the normal daily routine and hospital scene, to enjoy have a short break with entertainment for the family.
 So the parents agreed to their sons only wish and with the help of some friends a caravan was purchased at the site in 2005.
 In 2007 a second caravan was purchased at another Haven site overlooking the sea at Devon Cliffs near Exeter.

-In 2002 after many doctors and hospital visits and not getting any answers finally an answer came which no one could prepare themselves for.
+In 2002 after many doctors who are dealing with cracked heels and hospital visits and not getting any answers finally an answer came which no one could prepare themselves for.
 Oakley was diagnosed with Rhabdomysarcoma when a tumor was found in his pelvis.
 After an operation, chemotherapy and radiotherapy he was remission.

 However, eventually the tumor had returned.
 In 2005 the tumor was found to be inoperable and the foundation was established to fulfil Oakley's wish to stay at Church Farm and for other children to benefit from spending time there.